Does Shaft Flex Matter In Wedges – Stiff vs Regular vs Senior

 The swing speed vs shaft flex chart above is a good starting point for finding the right wedge shaft for you.

-The best way to find the right shaft flex for your wedges is to go see a professional wedge fitter.
+The best way to find the right shaft for your wedges is to go see a professional wedge fitter.

 This will tell you exactly what the right shaft is for your wedges and ultimately will improve your golf game.